 A second type of analysis is to look at participation statistics.
 Participants for the Day of DH 2009 were primarily recruited in two ways: through direct invitation and through an application process advertised on the Humanist email list.
 Word of mouth filled in the rest of group.
 The most common occupations amongst participants were teaching roles, such as professors and instructors, and research roles.
 Also common were administrative heads, programmers, and librarians.
 However, within the group there was a noticeable lack of students.
 Despite our efforts to encourage a diverse crowd of participants, students did not feel confident in the value of their experiences to want to participate in the project.

-Reflecting the linguistic and geographic bias of the organizers, Canada was the most represented countrywhich is not surprising given that it was organized out of Canadafollowed by the USA, Great Britain, Ireland, and Germany.
+Reflecting the linguistic and geographic bias of the organizers, Canada was the most represented country – which is not surprising given that it was organized out of Canada – followed by the USA, Great Britain, Ireland, and Germany.